 • Make regulations including, but not limited to:

-• Powers for the public corporation to impose and collect fees and charges.
+• Powers for a public corporation to impose and collect fees and charges.
 If required by LGIC regulation, the Minister of Municipal Affairs and Housing would have oversight powers over rate plans (and additional plans that may be prescribed in regulations).

 • Providing for additional transitional matters.